Drift detection»

 Drift happens»

-The first source covers changes directly introduced by external actors - either humans or machines (scripts).
+1. Changes directly introduced by external actors, either humans or machines (scripts), can cause drift.
 If an on-call SRE changes your database parameters otherwise controlled by Terraform, you've introduced drift.
 If an external script updates your Kubernetes cluster in a way that conflicts with its Pulumi definition, it's drift as well.

-The other source of drift comes from the dependency of your resources on external data sources.
+2. The dependency of your resources on external data sources can cause drift.
 For example, if your load balancer only expects to receive traffic from Cloudflare, you may want to restrict ingress to a predefined range of IPs.
 However, that range may be dynamic, and your IaC tool queries it every time it runs.
 If there's any change to the external data source, it's showing up as drift, too.

 In the first scenario, drift is an unwanted by-product of emergencies or broken processes.
-In the latter, it's both desired and inevitable - it's proof that your otherwise declarative system responds to external changes.
-In other words - drift happens, so deal with it. 😎
+In the latter, it's both desired and inevitable proof that your otherwise declarative system responds to external changes.
+In other words, drift happens.

 Video Walkthrough»